Fort William railway station: Accidents and incidents

 During high winds in February 1980 a brick wall at the station collapsed onto the track and blocked a platform.

 Signalling

 Since its opening in 1975, the present Fort William station has been equipped with colour light signals.
 The signalling is controlled from an 'NX' (entrance-exit) panel in Fort William Junction signal box.
 The single line between the junction and the station is worked by the Track Circuit Block system, so no tokens are needed for that part of the route.

 Facilities

 Refurbishment of the facilities at Fort William railway station was completed in 2007 thanks to a £750,000 investment.
 The refurbishment includes new shower facilities and refurbished toilets.
 The shower facilities include two showers for ladies, two for gentlemen and one unisex shower facility for disabled people.

 The island platform is also equipped with a few shops and restaurants, a ticket office, bike racks, a car park and a taxi rank, and some benches.
 All areas of the station are step-free.

+A lounge for Caledonian Sleeper passengers opened in 2018.